Very few creatures on earth are as amazing and diverse as

 hardly fend for themselves.
 But in reality the frogfish is a calculating and

 veracious predator that has truly mastered their domain.
-But what makes them so
+What makes them so

 unique isn’t just their coloration, size or texture or the ability to remain